70Gage70/CoherentLagrangianVortices/README.md

 ### Customization

 The data can be output to `.mat` by commenting out the indicated sections of `clv.jl`.
 To use custom data, modify the `fileIn` variable to the name of your file.
+Refer to `ERA5-600K-May.nc` for an example of the expected input format.

 ## License